 Check calculated values with Table 4-22.
 For KL/r = 97, cFcr = 19.7 ksi 4.6 LOCAL BUCKLING LIMIT STATE

 The AISC specifications for column strength assume that column buckling is the governing limit state.
-However, if the column section is made of thin (slender) plate elements, then failure can occur due to local buckling of the flanges or the webs.
+However, if the column section is made of thin (slender) plate elements, then failure can occur due to local buckling of the flanges or the web.

 Figure 4.
 Local buckling of columns